 *The Great Attrition or the Great Attraction; The Choice is Yours - Sept.
 2021

-Each Rising Team Kit involves about an hour of prep time for the leader and 1.5-2 hours for the team session.
+Each Rising Team Kit involves 30-60 mins of prep time for the leader and 1.5-2 hours for the team session.
 Your prep time is leadership training for you to learn the latest science around the theme, and the team time is what helps the team grow and connect.

 Team sessions average 90 minutes in length, and we recommend setting aside 2 hours if your team is larger or more talkative.
 (The more people you have on your team the more sharing and discussion will be involved.)